Swansboro Elementary School

 The first public engagement was held Monday, May 12, 2025 from 5:00-7:00pm at the Swansboro Elementary School.
 We held a second outreach event at the school playground on Saturday, June 7th.
 As a result of both events, we received a total of 78 surveys and had numerous other conversations and discussions with members of the community.
 If you would like to see all of the survey response, CLICK HERE.
 The responses in this spreadsheet are exactly as they were submitted.
 The only field removed was the email address for those that wanted to receive updates to protect privacy.

-All of the responses have been provided to our partner, Timmons Group, as input.
-They will take that input and will develop several alternatives for the community to consider.
-They will present these alternatives at the Swansboro West Civic Association meeting on Thursday, July 10 at 6:00pm.
-We will be meeting in the school yard/playground area of the Swansboro Elementary School.
-Timmons will lead a discussion of the alternatives and record any feedback provided.
-We will be holding a second outreach event on Saturday, July 26 from 11:00 to 1:00pm in the playground area if you can’t make the first meeting.
-There will also be an online survey to provide feedback.
-Check back here after July 10th to get a link to it.
-The Community Survey #2 will remain open until noon on August 1 at which point it will be closed.
+All of the responses were provided to our partner, Timmons Group, as input.
+They took that input and developed two alternatives for the community to consider.
+They presented these alternatives at the Swansboro West Civic Association meeting on Thursday, July 10.
+You can view all of the boards they displayed by clicking here.
+About 25 community members met in the school yard/playground area of the Swansboro Elementary School.
+Timmons led a discussion of the alternatives and recorded any feedback provided.
+A second outreach event was held on Saturday, July 26 in the playground area for anyone that could not make the first meeting.
+There was also an online survey to provide feedback.
+The Community Survey #2 resulted in 25 responses in addition to all of the in person feedback received.

 Intuit Mailchimp logo